 Moroccan-Spiced Skirt Steak

-with roasted carrots and parsnips / warm lentils
+and kale salad with roasted carrots and parsnips

 - Coriander, ground - 1 tsp